 Thanks to Cnet’s Barcode Generator and Overprinter, everyone can create custom barcodes with ease and apply them to any paper surface.
 This service has a 25-day free trial period and offers a premium membership for those looking to develop barcodes more frequently.

 Thanks to its simplicity – all the commands and options are on a single screen – it’s one of the most straightforward software programs for creating and printing barcodes out there.
 You can input the barcode number sequence along with the prefixes and suffixes, which are integral parts of a barcode.

 Note that currently the software only runs on Windows OS.

 After creating a barcode, the next logical step is providing scanning devices for your business.
 We highly recommend two scanning devices that have the power to streamline day-to-day business operations even in harsh environments.
 We are the authorized distributors for these devices.
 Feel free to ask any questions in the contact form below.

 The Honeywell Dolphin CT60 is extremely lightweight.
 Ideal for almost any business application, it comes with a built-in 1D/2D scanner that can scan items up to 6ft (or more) away.
 This mobile scanner also features an optional holster for various applications (handheld, wall-mounted, forklift, etc.) making it even more flexible for business.

-The CT60 runs on Android, and has updating potential to Android 12, and possible 13.
-It also features 32GB of Flash memory, and 4G LTE.
+The CT60 runs on Android and has updating potential to Android 12, and possibly 13.
+It also features 32GB of Flash memory and 4G LTE.
 Basically, it is fast.